giuliaschneider/Trichotracking/README.md

   1) **Rename and move images**

-     If source images are saved in different folders, where they are number from 0 to 999, the images can be renamed and moved to the *data* folder with [rename_files.sh](bin/preprocess/rename_files.sh):
+     If source images are saved in different folders (where they are e.g. numbered from 0 to 999) the images can be renamed and moved to the *data* folder with [rename_files.sh](bin/preprocess/rename_files.sh):

          $ cd bin/preprocess